jaykay12/tech/_posts/2025-09-02-memory-management-gc-java.md

 If a thread calls too many nested methods or recurses too deeply, the stack may exceed this limit and trigger a `StackOverflowError`.

-### MetaSpace or Method Area
+### Method Area (MetaSpace in Java8+)

-- Introduced in Java 8, Metaspace is a non-heap memory area that replaced the PermGen.
+Critical part of the JMM which stores per-class metadata necessary for the JVM to execute Java applications.
+Unlike the heap, which holds individual object instances, the method area is used to store class-level information that is shared across all instances of a class and all threads within the application.

+It's actual implementation has evolved over different versions of the JVM, most notably with the transition from Permanent Generation (PermGen) to Metaspace in Java 8.

 - It stores class metadata, such as the class structure, method information, and the constant pool.
-- Static variables are stored in the heap.
+- Static variables are now stored in the heap.
 This is a change from older Java versions (pre-Java 8), where they were stored in a special area of the heap called the Permanent Generation (PermGen).
 - In Java 8 and later, the actual data for static variables is allocated on the heap, even though the class metadata (which includes a reference to the static variable) is in Metaspace

+#### PermGen (Prior to Java 8)

+Method area was physically implemented in a fixed-size memory region called the Permanent Generation (PermGen).
+PermGen resided in the heap and had to be explicitly sized using JVM flags like, `-XX:PermSize` & `-XX:MaxPermSize`

+Challenges with fixed nature of PermGen:
+- Class metadata exceeding PermGen space, leading to `java.lang.OutOfMemoryError: PermGen space`, especially in applications that dynamically load many classes.
+- Since PermGen was part of heap, its memory management was limited and difficult to tune correctly.

+#### MetaSpace (Post Java 8)

+JVM replaced PermGen with a new memory region called Metaspace.
+Unlike PermGen, Metaspace is not part of the Java heap; it is allocated from native memory, which allows it to grow dynamically as needed (limited by system capability)

+Improvements:
+- No longer need to worry about sizing PermGen manually.
+- Reduced risk of OutOfMemoryError: PermGen space
+- Class metadata is handled more flexibly and efficiently.

+While Metaspace can grow automatically, it is still constrained by available system memory.
+If too many classes are loaded (or not properly unloaded), Metaspace can still overflow, leading to a new error: `java.lang.OutOfMemoryError: Metaspace`

+To control Metaspace usage, the JVM provides the following flags: `-XX:MetaspaceSize` & `-XX:MaxMetaspaceSize`

 ### Program Counter